boyerjulie/boyerjulie.github.io/docs/projects/index.md

 ## mini project -water (fall 2025)

-* Identified a stormwater issues in the Ellendate, MO and provided solutions (permeable pavements, improvements In stormwater discharge locations
+* Identified stormwater issues in the Ellendate, MO and provided solutions (permeable pavements, improvements In stormwater discharge locations
 * Used EPA Stormwater calculator to assess the runoff at the site
 * Used NRCS site assessment for a 100-year storm event